 Over the years, the Institute has promoted and assisted independent and collaborative research in a wide variety of substantive areas in sociolegal studies.
 Well known work done under the Institute's umbrella includes seminal work on the social context of contractual relationships, litigation and disputing, comparative institutional analysis, poverty law and administrative agencies, family law, feminist legal theory, the legal history of the family, the implementation of law in organizations, Critical Race Theory, the legal profession, and emerging issues in international law and globalization.
-The Institute served as the original base of operations for the Law School and International Studies’ Global Legal Studies Center, and housed the Law & Society Review under the editorship of Bert Kritzer.
+The Institute served as the original base of operations for the Law School and The International Division’ Global Legal Studies Center, and housed the Law & Society Review under the editorship of Bert Kritzer.
 Five scholars currently or formerly affiliated with the Institute have been elected president of the Law and Society Association.

 The Institute counts among its affiliates many law faculty and a number of the social science and humanities faculty at the University of Wisconsin, as well as selected Distinguished Scholars at other universities.
 It is home to a changing group of scholars with short and long-term affiliations, including graduate students, a funded Law and Society Fellow, and scholars from outside the U.S.